All Day DevOps: The World's Largest DevOps Conference

-We love our marketing, consulting and sales teams.
-However, we have a strictly enforced "No Vendor" policy on speaker submissions.
-This includes companies providing technology tools, services and consulting.
-Submissions from vendors will not be considered and will immediately be rejected.
+We love marketing, consulting and sales folks in the DevOps community.
+However, All Day DevOps strictly enforces a “No Vendor Pitch” policy on speaking submissions.
+This includes companies providing technology tools, and promoting free “open source tool” topics as veiled vendor stories, services and consulting.
+Submissions from vendors discussing their own products, open source, or services will not be considered and will immediately be rejected.

 In your submission, please specify which track you are applying for.

 Submissions should include the most appropriate track, although the organizers reserve the right to move presentations into other tracks at their discretion.
-We are looking for DevOps practitioners who want to tell their story.
-Make sure you understand the speaker guidelines and read through the conference tracks before submitting your session.
+We are looking for practitioners who want to tell their stories.
+Ensure you understand the speaker guidelines and read through the conference tracks before submitting your session.

-Not every technical person is an internal security marketing genius.
-We are looking for your proven techniques to resource and build a successful program.
-We are also looking for high-focused technical sessions on tools and technologies bring security value to the development pipeline.
-Particular emphasis on results, with successful and common traps to avoid.
+We seek your proven techniques to resource and build a successful program as well as focused technical sessions on tools and technologies that bring security value to the development pipeline.

 Presentation titles in this track might include:

 Cultural transformation is one of the most important considerations when implementing a DevOps/DevSecOps strategy.
-In this track, we’ll hear from practitioners who have jumped through the politic hoops, worked through the roadblocks of legacy processes and have come out the other side to show the value of their DevOps initiatives.
-Speakers submitting to this track should be able to present their company story and list their top 3 difficulties in convincing the team or company to move into DevOps.
+In this track, we’ll hear from practitioners who have jumped through the political hoops, worked through the roadblocks of legacy processes and have come out the other side to show the value of their DevOps initiatives.

 Sessions in this track might include:

 What happens when the best teams treat Operations as a software problem?
-Help others learn how your organization is creating ultra-scalable, highly reliable software systems.
-Help us learn more about how you balance the relentless delivery of new features and capabilities while ensuring happiness of your users.
-While SRE was created at Google over 15 years ago, they are not the only organization who has harnessed its success.
+Help others learn how your organisation creates ultra-scalable, highly reliable software systems.
+Please help us learn more about how you balance the relentless delivery of new features and capabilities while ensuring the happiness of your users.
+While SRE was created at Google over 15 years ago, they are not the only organisation that has harnessed its success.
 It’s time to share your experiences and lessons learned with the All Day DevOps community.